Battle of the Nijmegen salient: Background

 During the latter stages of Market Garden, the British 43rd Wessex Division had moved up to relieve the Guards Armoured Division.
-Elements of the 43rd took Oosterhout from the Germans on 22 September, and then gained Opheusden and Dodewaard the following day, but they were unable to push the frontline any further.
-The Household cavalry managed to reach the Polish Parachute Brigade at Driel following which 4th Dorsets attempted to reinforce 1st Airborne division but suffered heavy losses after crossing the river.
-A conference had already been held at Valburg and a decision was made that 1st Airborne should be evacuated.
-This was achieved successfully at night in Operation Berlin on 25/26 September.
-With the completion of the evacuation, General Ivor Thomas was made responsible for the defence of The Island.
-The 5th Guards and 8th Armoured Brigades as well as the 69th Infantry Brigade were placed under his command.
-In reserve was the 151st Infantry Brigade and 231st Brigade from 50th Northumbrian Division which had come up in support.
+Elements of the 43rd took Oosterhout from the Germans on 22 September and then gained Opheusden and Dodewaard the following day, but they were unable to push the frontline any further.
+The Household cavalry managed to reach the Polish Parachute Brigade at Driel following which 4th Dorsets attempted to reinforce 1st Airborne Division but suffered many losses after crossing the river.
+A conference had already been held at Valburg and a decision was made that the 1st Airborne should be evacuated.
+This was achieved at night in Operation Berlin on 25/26 September.
+With the completion of the evacuation, Thomas was made responsible for the defence of The Island.
+The 5th Guards Armoured Brigade and 8th Armoured Brigade as well as the 69th Infantry Brigade were placed under his command.
+In reserve was the 151st Infantry Brigade and 231st Infantry Brigade from 50th Northumbrian Division which had come up in support.

 The German bridgehead on The Island by this time initially encompassed the villages of Elden, Elst, Huissen and Bemmel.
-Elst however was lost on 25 September after several days of bitter street fighting with troops from the 43rd Wessex.
-The following day the Germans then crossed the Rhine in battalion strength and managed to gain a small bridgehead at Randwijk.
-This was only lightly held by 43rd Wessex Reconnaissance troops but on seeing the Germans they were soon reinforced by the Hampshires and Somersets with additional support from tanks of 8th Armoured brigade.
-The British intention was to take out the dyke road near Randwijk which was used by the Germans to ferry the crossings.
-Despite the interference from the Luftwaffe, the British were able to force the Germans out after a final gun battle in the village church - the Hampshires took 150 POW.
-The German bridgehead south of the Nederrijn was effectively destroyed.
-On the same day, the 69th brigade launched an attack to secure the area in front of them – Bemmel was captured by the 5th East Yorkshire Regiment.
-The following day the Green Howards secured the area of Heuvel, but were unable to take Baal and Haalderen due to the heavily defended brickworks which was able to call in heavy artillery fire including Nebelwerfer fire.
+Elst was lost on 25 September after several days of bitter street fighting with troops from the 43rd Wessex Division.
+The following day the Germans crossed the Rhine in battalion strength and managed to gain a small bridgehead at Randwijk.
+This was only lightly held by the 43rd (Wessex) Reconnaissance Regiment troops but on seeing the Germans they were soon reinforced by the Hampshires and Somersets with additional support from tanks of 8th Armoured Brigade.
+The British intention was to take the dyke road near Randwijk which was used by the Germans for ferry crossings.
+Despite interference from the Luftwaffe, the British were able to force the Germans out after a final gun battle in the village church, the Hampshires took 150 prisoners.
+The German bridgehead south of the Nederrijn was destroyed.
+On the same day, the 69th Infantry Brigade launched an attack to secure the area in front of them – Bemmel was captured by the 5th East Yorkshire Regiment.
+The following day the Green Howards secured the area of Heuvel, but were unable to take Baal and Haalderen due to German troops in the brickworks that were able to call in heavy artillery fire including Nebelwerfer fire.